ljpatrick/marxpaint/docs/en/README.txt

                  above.)

-                 Note: If the image is saved, it will be reloaded automatically the next time you run Tux Paint -- unless the "startblank" option is set.
+                 Note: If the image is saved, it will be reloaded automatically the next time you run Marx Paint -- unless the "startblank" option is set.

-                 Note: The 'Quit' button within Tux Paint, and quitting via the [Escape] key, may be disabled, via the "noquit" option.
+                 Note: The 'Quit' button within Marx Paint, and quitting via the [Escape] key, may be disabled, via the "noquit" option.

-                 In that case, the "window close" button on Tux Paint's title bar (if not in fullscreen mode) or the [Alt] + [F4] key sequence may be used to quit.
+                 In that case, the "window close" button on Marx Paint's title bar (if not in fullscreen mode) or the [Alt] + [F4] key sequence may be used to quit.